Pennsylvania court race puts abortion, elections center stage

 “So I think when you talk about us leaning into the issues, they created the issue, and now they’re not really comfortable with the backlash,” he added later.

-Asked to respond to criticism from his opponent, who has appeared to suggest that McCaffery was an “activist judge” and has argued that he was “more enmeshed in party politics,” McCaffery said: “There’s no Republican or Democratic way to decide a case.
+Asked to respond to criticism from his opponent, who has appeared to suggest that McCaffery was an “activist judge” and separate criticism from the Philadelphia Inquirer, who said that he was “more enmeshed in party politics,” McCaffery said: “There’s no Republican or Democratic way to decide a case.
 You decide the case based upon the facts of the case and you apply the law evenly, fairly and impartially, and that’s what I’ve done my entire career.”

+Rob Brooks, a consultant for Carluccio’s campaign, said in a statement to The Hill that her website was changed before the primary, not after.

+“Judge McCaffery is not telling the truth about Judge Carluccio’s website changes.
+The website was updated a month before the Primary, not after.
+As for her resume, Judge Carluccio will defend our constitutional rights and all life under the law,” Brooks said.

 The race is already being watched as a way to see which base will be able to turn out their voters in an off-year — but still critical — election.
 But other experts say much of that equation will be about the issue set.

-Note: This story was updated at 10:57 a.m.